Introduction: Vitamin C

-Foods of plant origin are globally considered a good source of vitamin C, although the specific quantity depends on the product in question, the nature of the soil and the growing climate, the state of ripeness at the time of harvest, the time and conditions. conservation, and any preparatory work for consumption. while foods of animal nature generally do not contain it in significant quantities.
+Foods of plant origin are globally considered a good source of C vitamin, even if the specific quantity depends on the product in question, the nature of the soil and the climate of cultivation, the state of ripeness at the time of harvest, the time and conditions of conservation, and any preparatory work for consumption. while foods of animal nature generally do not contain it in significant quantities.

 The most common and widespread products in the Italian diet that contain high concentrations of vitamin C are: